JudeQuintana/terraform-main/dual_stack_networking_trifecta_demo/README.md

 No overlapping CIDR detection or validation.

+Tiered VPC-NG:
-NATGWs can be built within a public subnet (only one allowed per AZ) with `natgw = true` to route private IPv4 subnets in the same AZ to the internet.
+- NATGWs can be built within a public subnet (only one allowed per AZ) with `natgw = true` to route private IPv4 subnets in the same AZ to the internet.

-EIGW is similar to NATGW but for IPv6 subnets but there can only be EIGW per VPC so any AZ with `eigw = true` is opt-in for private IPv6 subnets per AZ to route to the internet.
+- EIGW is similar to NATGW but for IPv6 subnets but there can only be EIGW per VPC so any AZ with `eigw = true` is opt-in for private IPv6 subnets per AZ to route to the internet.
+- IGW auto toggles based on if public subnets (ipv4 or ipv6) are defined.

 Centralized Router will generate routes for VPCs with IPv4 network cidrs, IPv4 secondary cidrs, and IPv6 cidrs.